-‘Game of Thrones’: George RR Martin Says ‘Winds of Winter’ Could Be Out In 2018, Calls Recent Reports Weird
+‘Game Of Thrones’: George RR Martin Says ‘Winds Of Winter’ Could Be Out In 2018, Calls Recent Reports Weird

 — Winter is Coming (@WiCnet) July 23, 2017

-The Fire and Blood tells the history of the Targaryen kings.
+Fire and Blood tells the history of the Targaryen kings.
 He plans to release two volumes, with the first one covering Aegon’s Conquest up to the regency of Aegon III, the boy king.
-The first volume is planned for at least late 2018 while the largely unwritten second volume might take a few more years before it could hit the shelves, according to Martin.
+The first volume is planned for at least late 2018, while the largely unwritten second volume might take a few more years before it could hit the shelves, according to Martin.
 It would pick up the story of Aegon III up to Robert’s Rebellion.

 George announced that his The Book of Swords is coming out on October 10.
 It includes a new Game of Thrones story, the Sons of the Dragon.
 It tells the story of Aegon the Conqueror’s two sons, Aenys I Targaryen and Maegor the Cruel.
 The book is now available for pre-order on Amazon and other online bookstores.